1) Foster Memorial Beach (Long Beach), Noyac, Sag Harbor

 2) Haven’s Beach, Bay Street

 A walk or bike ride from the village center, via Bay Street and Haven’s Beach Rd., there is a parking area, a swing set and playing field, and public rest rooms.
 This is a nice picnic spot and the few tables with views of sunsets over the harbor are often taken.
 This long sandy stretch of bay beach has calm waters for swimming, You can walk east on the beach for less than a mile, past private homes with bay views.
 It is a sandy beach with some stones and shells.
 Lots of “no dogs” signs.
-Shallow waters.
-Some shells and interesting stones.
+The waters are shallow and safe for kids.
+There are some shells and interesting stones.
 This milky white quartz comes from Haven’s beach:

 3) Barcelona Neck